 Juan Rodriguez Garat: The concept is not very different from the one used by Hitler in World War II with the invasion of Poland.
 The technology is different, but it’s still a Blitzkrieg in which the enormous mobility of the Russian media, far superior to the Ukrainian ones, is used to bypass all the defenses and reach the critical points of the nation.

 William Pulido: What is most striking is that they are using the entire border with Belarus and with Russia up to Crimea.
 It is a simultaneous attack in all directions.
 It is not a military effort to take a city, Kharkiv or Kiev, but a Simultaneous ‘push’ in all directions.
-With this, again, they prevent a rapid response from Ukraine.
+With this, once more, they prevent a rapid response from Ukraine.
 The airborne attack on the airfield on the outskirts of Kiev has also been very striking.
 This is a traditional attack like those that were planned during the cold war, but were never carried out that way.

 Juan Rodriguez Garat: What is most surprising is the decision itself.
 That this capacity was there was clear, to the point that, if one looks back, the US intelligence services had already announced the entire campaign.
 This time we cannot blame a failure of the intelligence services, but the perception of demilitarized society.
 Once the campaign is decided, the logical thing is to use that greater mobility to overcome the defenses and go to the objectives that Putin probably wants.
 One is the capital, to force negotiations, and the other is the front of the secessionist republics with which it hopes to stay.

-What could be the next military steps?
+What might be the next military steps?

 William Pulido: Once they surround or take Kiev, we will probably see advances from Kharkov towards the Dnieper River [que atraviesa el país dividiéndolo prácticamente en dos, una zona oriental y otra occidental].
-From there they could try to make a confluence with the troops arriving from Crimea, and then go to take parts of the interior of Ukraine, already west of the Dnieper River, with simultaneous advances towards Mariupol and Odessa.
+From there they might try to make a confluence with the troops arriving from Crimea, and then go to take parts of the interior of Ukraine, already west of the Dnieper River, with simultaneous advances towards Mariupol and Odessa.

 Juan Rodriguez Garat: We have a relatively recent case in the Georgian war in 2008.
 Moscow did practically the same as now, attack all of Georgia and in five days reached an agreement with them to, in a negotiated way, end hostilities and impose their conditions.
 I don’t think Putin’s intention is to develop a long war because he doesn’t have an occupation army.
 With the 275,000 men he has there, he is not enough to occupy a country of 44 million inhabitants.